iotserver24/codex/website/docs/ai-models.md

 # AI Models & Providers

-CodeX supports 50+ AI models across multiple providers, giving you unparalleled flexibility for different coding tasks and requirements.
+Xibe AI supports 50+ AI models across multiple providers, giving you unparalleled flexibility for different coding tasks and requirements.

 ## Overview

-CodeX's multi-model approach allows you to:
+Xibe AI's multi-model approach allows you to:
 - Choose the best AI for each specific task
 - Switch between models instantly
 - Use free models for experimentation
 - Access premium models when needed
 - Run models locally for privacy
 - Customize model behavior and parameters
-- Use CodeX Auto for automatic model selection
+- Use Xibe AI Auto for automatic model selection

 ## Supported Providers

 ### Free Providers 🆓

-#### CodeX Provider (Free)
+#### Xibe AI Provider (Free)
-All CodeX Provider models are free to use:
+All Xibe AI Provider models are free to use:

 | Model Name          | Description                                 | Features     |
 |---------------------|---------------------------------------------|--------------|